shuvojit-tps/lambda_docs/notes/wkhtmltopdf.md

 # running wkhtmltopdf on lambda

-As it's know, packing pip libraries and native libraries are different, and wkhtmltopdf is a native library.
+As we know, packing pip libraries and native libraries are different, and wkhtmltopdf is a native library.
 Installing it on aws lambda has a specific set of things that needs to be done.

 ## Compiling binaries